tufourn/Flare/readme.md

 ```
 git clone https://github.com/tufourn/Flare.git
 ```

+### Dependencies
+- Vulkan SDK

 ### Building
 The project is built using CMake.
 Use the provided CMakeLists.txt to generate a build configuration.

-The code was tested on my Zephyrus G14 (2021) running the Nvidia 3060 mobile GPU.
+The code was tested on the following GPUs on Windows:
+- Nvidia 3060 mobile
+- AMD RX 580

 ## References
 [Vulkan Tutorial](https://vulkan-tutorial.com/)